-In fact, some of the healthiest women will still develop breast cancer in their lifetime.
+Truth is, some of the ‘healthiest’ women will still develop breast cancer in their lifetime.

 Physical Activity Considerations

-When it comes to cardio, a daily minimum of 30-45 minutes of moderate-to-vigorous exercises like power walking, jogging, bicycling, swimming, and aerobic dance is sufficient enough for reducing your risk while 45-60 minutes on most days of the week will help keep your body weight under control.
+When it comes to cardio exercise, a daily minimum of 30-45 minutes of moderate-to-vigorous exercises like power walking, jogging, bicycling, swimming, and aerobic dance is sufficient enough for reducing your risk while 45-60 minutes on most days of the week will help keep your body weight under control.

 The intensity at which you perform cardio should always exceed the normal demands you place on your body, as more vigorous exercise (walking at 4 miles per hour, jogging at 5 miles per hour, bicycling more than 10 miles per hour, and swimming laps) can result in the greatest reductions in blood estrogen levels.

-As such, you may find mind-body exercises like yoga or Pilates to be extremely beneficial.
+As such, you may find mind-body exercises like yoga, Pilates or tai chi to be extremely beneficial.
 In addition to stress relief, implementing such exercise can also lead to improvements in your balance, posture, and core stability.

 In addition to regular exercise training, an adequate intake of fresh vegetables and fruit is crucial for reducing breast cancer risk and improving survival from the disease.
-So, it’s important to make an all out effort to consume a minimum of 5 daily servings of vegetables and fruit.
-Such foods are exceptionally rich in cancer-fighting micronutrients (vitamins, minerals, and antioxidants) that promote estrogen balance and overall good health.
+These foods are all naturally rich in cancer-fighting micronutrients that promote estrogen balance and support overall good health.

 Learn More About Prevention